 For years, Tom Whitwell’s Music Thing was a beloved daily read, as that site and this one were among the early blog-format destinations for music tech.
 Shops.
 'Sound graffiti'

 Max MSP.
 Jitter.
 Samples and Midi.
 Max for Live.
+Ableton.
 Releases · kylemcdonald/ofxFaceTracker.
 Mitch Martinez – Director of Photography.
 Dehumaniser » Dehumaniser Pro _ The Open Acoustic Impulse Response Library.
 SoundScaper Ambient Soundscape.
 Siren Audio Releases Feedback 2, Generative 2.
 Siren Audio has announced the release of new versions of Feedback and Generative, standalone applications for creating drones, textures and loops.